Phydaux/vscode-introversion-tm-grammar/README.md

 ## Features

+Syntax colouring for save and config files from Introversion's games.
 Provides typical scoping of the different sections of a config or save file.
-It has been tested with files from Introversion's game [The Last Starship](https://www.introversion.co.uk/last-starship/).
+It has been tested with files from [The Last Starship](https://www.introversion.co.uk/last-starship/).
 It should work with `.space` and `.ship` files, it should also work the the `definitions.txt` file and other config files that use this type of notation.

 ![example "The Last Starship" save file](images/example.png)